mui/mui-x/docs/data/date-pickers/adapters-locale/adapters-locale.md

 :::warning
 This page focuses on the date format localization.
-If you want to translate the texts inside the components, have a look at the [Translated components](/x/react-date-pickers/localization/) page.
+If you want to translate the texts inside the components—have a look at the [Translated components](/x/react-date-pickers/localization/) page.
 :::

 ## Set a custom locale